OCA/commission/sale_commission_check_deposit/readme/USAGE.rst

 #.
 You can settle only certain agents if you select them on the "Agents"
    section.
 Leave it empty for settling all.
 #.
 Click on "Make settlements" button.
 #.
-If safety days have passed from due date set in checks payment commission will be
+If safety days have passed between settlement payment date and check due date,
-    settled properly.
+   commission will be settled properly.